matteranalytics/matter-analytics-webpage/README.md

 In this setup, the content of the individual Project pages on your site comes from two sources:

 1. The `pages.portfolio.projects[]` array in the `src/custom/database.ts` file, and
-2. The Markdown files within the `src/custom/projects` folder.
+2. The Markdown files located in the `src/custom/projects` folder.

 For simplicity, we will refer to the array as the `projects[]` array and the folder as the `projects` folder.

 To establish a connection between the two, the `slug` field of each project within the `projects[]` array and the filename of each Markdown file are used.
 In this way, the value of `projects[n].slug` corresponds to `projects/{slug}.md`, and the content will be rendered on the page at the URL <http://mysite.com/portfolio/{slug}>.

-You may notice that there are only three items in the `projects` folder, while there are more items in the `projects[]` array.
-When rendering a Project page, the site uses the data found in the `projects[]` array.
+You may notice that there are only two items in the `projects` folder, while there are more items in the `projects[]` array.
+When rendering a Project page, the site utilizes the data found in the `projects[]` array.
 If there is an associated Markdown file, the content from that file will also be rendered on the page.

+On the contrary, if a Markdown file exists in the `projects` folder but there is no item in the `projects[]` array with a `slug` field that matches the Markdown file's name, nothing will be rendered, and the Project will not be accessible to visitors.